jasonumiker/kubernetes-training/README.md

 * Go to https://localhost:8081, accept the self-signed cert, and log in with the username admin and the password you retrieved from the secret

 To deploy two applications via Argo CD:
+* `cd ../argocd`
-* `kubectl apply -f probe-test-app.yaml` - this is re-deploying our probe-test-app - this time using the kustomization.yaml which will deploy the deployment, service and hpa
+* `kubectl apply -f probe-test-app.yaml -n argocd` - this is re-deploying our probe-test-app - this time using the kustomization.yaml which will deploy the deployment, service and hpa
-* `kubectl apply -f argo-rollouts-app.yaml` - this is deploying the Helm chart for Argo Rollouts - which we'll be looking at in the next section
+* `kubectl apply -f argo-rollouts-app.yaml -n argocd` - this is deploying the Helm chart for Argo Rollouts - which we'll be looking at in the next section

 **NOTE:** There will be a delay of 3 minutes by default here for the automatic sync of these apps - since this is argo polling the git repo.
 You can eliminate the delay if you set up a webhook where your git repo will trigger the sync on merge.
 You can read more about that [here](https://argo-cd.readthedocs.io/en/stable/operator-manual/webhook/).